 Quality check responses and flag outliers

-Protobi now has a built-in quality check or "QC" tool that allows you to identify outliers and flag respondents who might be providing low quality responses.
+Protobi has a built-in quality check or "QC" tool that allows you to identify outliers and flag respondents with low quality responses.

-Select an element (e.g. Q13) and press SHIFT + Q + C on your keyboard to bring up the QC dialog.
+Select an element and press Shift + Q + C on your keyboard to bring up the QC dialog.

 You can also select the element, then go to the "Advanced" button.
-Scroll to the bottom of the list and choose "QC check (beta)".
+Scroll to find the "QC check (beta)" option.

 QC a single element